This is how much money you need to make to live alone in Calgary

-Assuming you’re not opting for a fancy latte and just going for the large coffee, you’re looking at about $3 per cup.
-Assuming you’re getting one coffee per workday, that’s $60 per month.
+Assuming you’re not opting for that fancy latte and just going for a large coffee, you’re looking at about $3 per cup.
+And say you’re getting one coffee per workday, that’s $60 per month.
 Maybe it’s time to invest in a coffee pot.

 Extras = $125 per month

 As much as financial advisors love to tell Millennials and Gen Z we’re just one avocado toast away from bankruptcy, we need to be able to live!
 And living comes with costs.

 No matter how much you budget, there is always the chance that “extra” costs will crop up.
 Whether you’re having to fix a broken piece of technology, replace a part on your bike, or invest in a new pair of work shoes, we’re going to average this at $125 per month.

 Health and fitness: $85.31

 Numbeo says that the average monthly salary in Calgary is $5,185.49.
 After expenses, this leaves just under $2,270 per month to pay any additional bills such as student loans, credit card bills, and the like, along with saving up for travelling, a mortgage, and any emergencies that come up.